 Sensitivity and Observing Time: With 43 antennas and with 7.5 GHz of bandwidth in two polarizations, extraordinary sensitivities are possible in only a few minutes of integration time.
-For this project, however, observation cadence is required over a four week period.
+Though the goal is to follow-up the GRB over a four week period, not all GRBs may be suitable for follow-up observations.
+It can be anticipated that four GRBs will meet the criteria for triggering ALMA observations, but only two will be bright enough to continue.
+For this purpose, there should be one Science Goal (SG) at one band (say Band 3) for each of the four initial targets.
+When a new GRB is detected, the PI will trigger one of these initial observations (see Triggering below).
+For the follow-up observations, there should be two SGs (one for each target) for each band (Bands 1, 3, 6).
+In these follow-up SGs, the observation cadence is required over a four week period.
 For proper sampling, the target must be observed every two or three days for the first two weeks, followed by two additional epochs over the final two weeks.
 These can be specified in the OT by selecting "Yes" for time constraints in the Control and Performance window, and specifying the required time constraints.

 Triggering Target of Opportunity (ToO) Observations: As an observation target that can be anticipated but not specified in detail, this would be an archetypal ToO project.
-The proposal must specify in detail the observing modes, sensitivities, the observing cadence, and the trigger needed to initiate the observations.
-The trigger must include an accurate position (within ~10").
-During Cycle 8 2021, there is no limit on the size of the time window, but whether such observations are technically feasible will be judged on a case-by-case basis.
-See the Proposer's Guide, Appendix A.10, for details.
+The observations are triggered using the Helpdesk in the ALMA Science Portal.
+Select "Submit Helpdesk Ticket", then click the "TOO" tab.
+Once you've selected the project and SBs you want to trigger, complete information about the target including an accurate position (within \sim 10") and any further time constraints must be provided.
+Seee the Proposer's Guide, Appendix A.10, for details.
 Once the proposal is approved, full details on how to trigger the ToO observations will be sent to the PI.

-Figure 16: GRB161219B was observed by ALMA at Band 3 over five epochs ranging from 1.3 days to 78 days after the burst.
+Figure 17: GRB161219B was observed by ALMA at Band 3 over five epochs ranging from 1.3 days to 78 days after the burst.
 On the left above, the Band 3 flux density is plotted as a function of time.
 The rebound, or reverse shock, triggered by the GRB's powerful jets slamming into surrounding debris, lasted thousands of times longer than expected.
 On the right is an artist's impression of the "reverse shock" echoing back through the jets of the GRB.
 (Credits: Laskar et al., 2018, ApJ, 862, 94L; NRAO/AUI/NSF, S. Dagnello)